Supersonic turbulence in Giant HII Regions: clues from 30 Doradus: Neutral and molecular gas in 30 Doradus

 \section{Neutral and molecular gas in 30 Doradus}

-We refer to the work of \cite{ox} for a recent review of the gas content of 30Dor. \cite{ox} used the 21cm data from cite{kim99} to estimate the HI mass in 30Dor.
-Unfortunately, however, the list of 21cm sources in \cite{kim99} inexplicably misses GS78 that corresponds to 30Dor, so we are not able to are not able to check whether the HI has the same radial velocity of \halfa.
-Moreover, the HI mass estimated by \cite{ox} increases as $M\sim R^2$ while the profiles of molecular and ionized gas reach a plateau at $R\sim30$pc, suggesting a uniform HI distribution probably not associated with the Giant HII Region.
-Therefore, here we have taken the view that 30Dor does not contain significant neutral hydrogen and certainly not in the core.
+We refer to the work of \cite{ox} for a recent review of the gas content of 30Dor.
+The HI mass estimated by \cite{ox} using the 21cm data of \cite{kim99} increases as $M\sim R^2$ as expected for a uniform constant surface density sheet of HI extending out to at least 250pc from R136.
+On the other hand, the profiles of $H_2$ and HII reach a plateau at $R\sim30$pc).
+Unfortunately, the list of 21cm LMC sources of \cite{kim99} inexplicably misses GS78, which corresponds to 30Dor, so we are not able to check whether the HI-sheet has the same radial velocity as the \halfa emission.
+Therefore, we have taken the view that 30Dor does not contain significant neutral hydrogen, certainly not in the core.

 There is, however, a giant molecular cloud - 30Dor-10 - projected at a distance of 15pc-30pc north of R136 (illustrated by the yellow contour in Fig.~\ref{fig110}.
 ALMA high resolution observations \citep{inde13} give a total mass of $M_{H_2}=5.5\times10^4$\msun\ for 30Dor-10, but \cite{chevance} argue that most of the molecular gas in that region may be "CO-dark".
 Using a IR observations and a PDR model, the find derive an $H_2$ mass of $1.8\times10^5$\msun.